FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

    └── pyproject.toml
 ```

-The boiler plate code makes it easier to define actions.
+The boilerplate code makes it easier to define actions.
 Start with replacing
 the example code in `activities.py` with your code and adjusting the input data
 model in the `models.py` with the required fields for your activity.